huggingface/diffusers/examples/dreambooth/REAMDE_sana.md

 * `--offload`: When enabled, we will offload the text encoder and VAE to CPU, when they are not used.
 * `cache_latents`: When enabled, we will pre-compute the latents from the input images with the VAE and remove the VAE from memory once done.
 * `--use_8bit_adam`: When enabled, we will use the 8bit version of AdamW provided by the `bitsandbytes` library.

+Refer to the [official documentation](https://huggingface.co/docs/diffusers/main/en/api/pipelines/sana) of the `SanaPipeline` to know more about the models available under the SANA family and their preferred dtypes during inference.